danfuzz/lactoserv/doc/configuration/README.md

 uses).

-**Note:** If you want to keep the text of the keys and certificates out of the main configuration file, then a reasonablhy easy tactic is to use the standard Node `fs` package to read the contents of files named in the configuration.
+**Note:** If you want to keep the text of the keys and certificates out of the main configuration file, then a reasonably easy tactic is to use the standard Node `fs` package to read the contents of files named in the configuration.

 ### `services`